ofux/Digger-Documentation/README.md

 From now on, Digger should be imported and **there should not be any error in the console**.
 There should be a new menu: *Tools > Digger*.

+### Install shaders for URP 10+

+If you are using URP 10+, you have to import `DiggerURP10.unitypackage` file that can be found in *Assets/Digger/Shaders* folder.

 ## Update